procrastinate-org/procrastinate/README.rst

 Procrastinate is an open-source Python 3.6+ distributed task processing library, leveraging PostgreSQL to store task definitions, manage locks and dispatch tasks.

-The project is still quite early-stage and will probably evolve.
+In other words, from your main code, you schedule jobs (a.k.a. function calls) and a dedicated worker process will execute all the enqueued jobs immediately or later.

 Here's an example